netlify-labs/react-netlify-identity-widget/README.md

 yarn add react-netlify-identity-widget @reach/dialog @reach/tabs @reach/visually-hidden
 ```

-and the styles are optional but provided. here's how to use `IdentityModal, useNetlifyIdentity, IdentityContextProvider`:
+and the styles are optional but provided. here's how to use `IdentityModal, useIdentityContext, IdentityContextProvider`:

 ```tsx
 import React from "react"